Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAsianEngines.rst

 The pricing process of Asian Arithmetic Pricing engine is as follows:

 1. Generate independent stock paths by using Mersenne Twister Uniform MT19937 Random Number Generator (RNG) followed by Inverse Cumulative Normal Uniform Random Numbers.
-2. Start at :math:`t = 0` and calculate the stock price of each path firstly in order to achieve II = 1.
+2. Start at :math:`t = 0` and calculate the stock price of each path firstly in order to achieve initiation interval (II) = 1.
 3. Calculate arithmetic average and geometric average value of each path.

 .. math::